 Editing, editing, editing.
-The three Ed’s and a bit of character development.
-You see a month, or so ago, I had finally finished the manuscript to my YA fiction novel.
+The three ed’s and a bit of character development.
+You see a month or so ago, I had finally finished the manuscript of my YA fiction novel.
 The elation that I felt at that time, it was real.
-There I was, staring at that beautiful final sentence couched in clouds of are splendent white page.
+There I was, staring at that beautiful final sentence couched in clouds of a splendent white page.
 It was fantastical.
 It was fabulous.
 For a week or so.

 Then it wore off.